-Our school is nationally recognized (Rijkserkend) as a member of the NCS (Nederlandse Culturele Sportbond) and is part of the ISF-AB (International Shinkendo Federation – Aikibujutsu Tanren Kenkyukai).
-Students of Shinkendo and Aikido are required to become members of the International Shinkendo-Aikido Federation.
-Members are fully entitled to the rights and privileges contained therein.
+Our school is an official branch of the Itten Suginami Aikikai and the International Shinkendo Federation.
+Students of Aikido and Shinkendo are required to become members of the related organizations and are fully entitled to the rights and privileges contained therein.
+As members of the NCS ( Nederlandse Culturele Sportbond), we are a nationally recognized (Rijkserkend) school.

 Aikido is a martial art that is both traditional and highly effective.
 In Aikido strength plays no role.
 Instead students learn how to redirect and use an attacker’s force against them - the harder the attack, the more effortless the defense.